d-morrison/IntroStatActivities/_book/08-A11-inference-1cat_test-theory.md

 To review these concepts, see Chapter 5 in your textbook, focusing on Sections 5.1 through 5.3.

-Week 7 activities covered simulation-based methods for hypothesis tests involving a single categorical variable.
+Activity 7a covered simulation-based methods for hypothesis tests involving a single categorical variable.
 This activity covers theory-based methods for testing a single categorical variable.

 Left-handedness is a trait that is found in about 10\% of the general population.
 Past studies have shown that left-handed men are over-represented among professional boxers.
 The fighting claim states that left-handed men have an advantage in competition.
 In this random sample of 500 male professional boxers, we want to see if there is an over-prevalence of left-handed fighters.
 In the sample of 500 male boxers, 81 were left-handed.